• Skip to content

 UK students

-There are a number of funding options for UK postgraduate students; this includes government loans, specialist postgraduate study bank loans, as well as bursaries and generous university scholarships.
+There are a number of funding options for UK postgraduate students, including government loans, specialist postgraduate study bank loans, as well as bursaries and university scholarships.

 International students

-We offer lots of scholarships especially for international students studying a postgraduate course with us.
+We offer several scholarships for international students studying a postgraduate course with us.

 Read the government’s advice on student funding